 One area that we receive a lot of questions about is marketing.
 Once you’ve completed your training, you’ll need to attract patients and the best way to do this is to use a combination of marketing methods to promote your services.
 With that in mind, we’ve decided to put together a five-part series in which we’ll be exploring the various marketing tools you can use to get your name out there and (hopefully) gain new clients.
-Check back every fortnight for our latest post!
+Check back each month for our latest post!

 Part 1: Photos